Principality of Samos: History

 The authors of the "Samos" article in the Encyclopædia Britannica Eleventh Edition thought the prosperity of the island in 1911 bore witness to the wisdom of the semi-independent arrangement.
-Its principal article of export is its wine, which was celebrated in ancient times, and still enjoys a high reputation in the Levant.
-It exports also silk, oil, raisins and other dried fruits.
-The population in 1900 was about 54,830, not including the 15,000 Samians living nearby on the mainland.
+Its principal export was its wine, which was celebrated in ancient times and still enjoyed a high reputation in the Levant.
+Its exports also consisted of silk, oil, raisins and other dried fruits.
+The population in 1900 was about 54,830 people, not including the 15,000 Samians living on the Greek mainland.
 The predominant religion was Greek Orthodoxy.
 The metropolitan district included Samos and Ikaria.
 In 1900 there were 634 foreigners on the island (523 Greek citizens, 13 Germans, 29 French, 28 Austrians and 24 of other nationalities).